hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

    Result of unwrapping Suzanne.

-This tool unwraps the faces of the object to provide the "best fit" scenario based on how the faces are connected and will fit within the image, and takes into account any seams within the selected faces.
+This operation unwraps the faces of the object to provide the "best fit" scenario based on how the faces are connected and will fit within the image, and takes into account any seams within the selected faces.
 If possible, each selected face gets its own different area of the image and is not overlapping any other faces UVs.